-The funding cuts to the shelter come from a federal grant; day that he laid off five staffers program to help homeless veterans.
-This year, grants, were awarded to 53 of the 270 groups that applied for the pool of \$13
+The funding cuts to the shelter come from a federal grant

+ans.
+This year, grants, were awarded to 53 of the 270 groups. that applied for the pool of \$13.

-Members of New England's congressional delegation met It hasn't been easy but we've with VA Secretary Anthony Principi in April to discuss additional funding.
+Members of New England's congressional delegation met It hasn't been easy, but we've with VA Secretary Anthony Principi in April to discuss addiv tional funding.
 The money has not come through, but Downing said he is hopeful that the shelfrom the government by August.
 The money given to the shelter yesterday comes from the Disabled American Veterans Charitable Service Trust, a nonprofit organization based in Washington, D.C.

-"Our mission is to build a better life for disabled veterans. and many disabled veterans are well served by the homeless shelter," said Nancy O'Brien, administrator of the DAV trust.
+"Our mission is to build a better life for disabled veterans.

+and many disabled veterans are well served by the homeless shelter," said Nancy O'Brien, administrator of the DAV trust.